 - cache restore: restores an archive that matches any given key.
 In case of a cache hit, retrieves the archive and make it available at its original path in the job environment.

 - bundle install: installs all Fastlane dependencies.

 - cache store: archives a file or directory specified by the path and associates it with a given key.

 ~/.ssh/*: reads and writes in files if it is the owner.
 It is all about permissions!
 You should be familiar with it in UNIX-like systems.

 ~/.ssh/match-secrets: gives the path of the key file as an argument to ssh-add to add the generated keys.

 - secrets: allows Semaphore to download certificates from a private repository configured with Fastlane.
-We needed to create a deploy key and add it to Semaphore secrets, and we did this with sem CLI tool.
+We needed to create a deploy key and add it to Semaphore secrets.

 $ git add -A $ git commit -m "Updates pipeline" $ git push

 Now, you need to continuously push code to your branches, and App Store Connect processes the build.
 It becomes available in TestFlight, and you will be able to select it for your new iOS app version.